-Journey through time and learn how The History of Cremation unfolded at a new permanent exhibit now on display at the National Museum of Funeral History in North Houston.
+Explore The History of Cremation and the seemingly endless ways of memorialization at the National Museum of Funeral History in North Houston.

 Filling in the Gaps

-Even as it becomes more popular, the experts at the National Museum of Funeral History recognized that a general lack of knowledge still exists; about the process of cremation, its history, and the possibilities for memorialization.
+Despite that popularity, there appears to be a general lack of knowledge about the process of cremation, its history, and the possibilities for memorialization.

 About the National Museum of Funeral History